java-james/flutter_redux_boilerplate/docs/running.md

 To fetch the latest dependencies run `flutter packages get` in the project directory.

 ## Build runner
 We depend on [build runner](https://pub.dartlang.org/packages/build_runner) to generate our json serialization methods.
-This will need to run this when we first checkout the porject or after changing a model.
+This will need to run this when we first checkout the project or after changing a model.

-After getting packages run `flutter packages pub run build_runner build` in the project directory. you should see `*.g.dart` files generated as a result.
+After getting packages run `flutter pub run build_runner build` in the project directory. you should see `*.g.dart` files generated as a result.

-You can use `flutter packages pub run build_runner watch` during development.
+You can use `flutter pub run build_runner watch` during development.

 ## Running via command line
 - Check connected devices with command  `flutter devices`